Lansdowne in Baltimore County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by Maryland Civil War Trails.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Joseph Gans (approx. 1.7 miles away); Mount Auburn Cemetery (approx. 1.8 miles away); Restoring Water Quality (approx. 2 miles away); Of Fords, Felles, and Falls (approx. 2 miles away); Carroll Park at the Golf Course (approx. 2 miles away); Carrollton Viaduct (approx. 2.1 miles away); In Memory of Mary Young Pickersgill (approx. 2.2 miles away); Gwynns Falls Park at Wilkens Avenue (approx. 2.2 miles away).
+Veterans Memorial (approx. 0.6 miles away); Joseph Gans (approx. 1.7 miles away); Mount Auburn Cemetery (approx. 1.8 miles away); Restoring Water Quality (approx. 2 miles away); Of Fords, Felles, and Falls (approx. Carroll Park at the Golf Course (approx. 2 miles away); Carrollton Viaduct (approx. 2.1 miles away); In Memory of Mary Young Pickersgill (approx. 2.2 miles away).

 Also see . . .
 Lansdowne Christian Church (Hull Memorial).
 (Submitted on July 15, 2016.)

 Credits.
-This page was last revised on March 23, 2018.
-This page originally submitted on July 14, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 205 times since then.
-Last updated on March 21, 2018, by Devry Jones of Washington, District of Columbia.
+This page was last revised on June 9, 2019.
+It was originally submitted on July 14, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 250 times since then and 26 times this year.
+Last updated on March 21, 2018, by Devry Becker Jones of Washington, District of Columbia.
 Photos: 1, 2, 3, 4, 5, 6. submitted on July 14, 2016, by Don Morfe of Baltimore, Maryland. • Andrew Ruppenstein was the editor who published this page.